 Reyes Picado is the system installation and maintenance specialist involved in technology transfer; he provides training of installation teams and the formation of local expertise in the operation and maintenance of solar/biofuel drying systems.

-Vicor Arcehas served on the Boards of the Costa Rican Coffee Institute (ICAFE) and is on the board of the Fair Trade Consortium, COOCAFE.
+Vicor Arcehas served on the Boards of the Costa Rican Coffee Institute (ICAFE) and the Fair Trade Consortium, COOCAFE.
 He is a former manager of the ISO14001-certified coffee cooperative Montes de Oro.
 Victor is an agronomist with a Masters in Business Administration and originator of the Integrated Open Canopy coffee production.

 Spencer Jourdain is a marketing and business development consultant for small enterprises and major corporations and specializes in cause related marketing and promotion.
 He is also the founder of 1420 Foundation, the Learning for a Sustainable World Network (L4SW), and a concept developer for integral models for sustainable development utilizing multidisciplinary nonprofit and for-profit organizational systems.

-Luisa Rodríguez is an industiral engineer with a Masters in business adminstration and former CEO of the Honduran pharmacuetical company, Industria Farmaceutica, S.A.
+Luisa Rodríguez is an industrial engineer with a Masters in business administration and former CEO of the Honduran pharmaceutical company, Industria Farmaceutica, S.A.
 (INFARMA).
-Luisa provides business an managerial training and generates links with productive sectors of industry for the benefit of MDI projects.
+Luisa is developing distribution models to promote products from the developing Yoro Biological Corridor.

 Karen Roehr works to develop branding and graphic design for MDI’s sustainable coffee initiative implementing MDI’s clean technology and forest-friendly coffee production in a program to protect cloud forests and Pico Pijol National Park.